siglens/siglens-docs/docs/spl-docs/bin-command.md

 #### \<field\>
 **Syntax:** `<field>`\
 **Description:** \
-This argument refers to the name of the field on which you want to create bins.
+`<field>` denotes the name of the field you wish to bin.

 ### Optional Arguments

 #### \<bin-options\>
 **Syntax:** `<bins> | <minspan> | <span> | <start> | <end> | <aligntime>`\
 **Description:** \
-These are the bin options that can be used to create bins or buckets for the data in the `<field>`.
+These are the options for the `bin` command that can be used to create bins for the data in `<field>`.

 #### \<newfield\>
 **Syntax:** `AS <string>`\
 **Description:** \
-The name of the new field which would have the binned-data.\
+`<string>` is the name of the new field that will contain the binned data.\
-If not provided the binned-data would overwrite the existing data in the specified `<field>`.
+If not provided, the binned data will overwrite the existing data in the specified `<field>`.

 #### \<bins\>
 **Syntax:** `<N>`\
 **Description:** \
-`<N>` is an integer denoting the maximum number of bins to create.\
+`<N>` is an integer that specifies the maximum number of bins to create.\
 **Default:** 100

 #### \<minspan\>